Litoral Department

-The Department of the Litoral, also known as the Atacama Department and commonly known as the Bolivian coast, was the description of the extent of the Pacific coast of the Atacama Desert included in the territory of Bolivia from its inception in 1825 until 1879, when it was lost to Chile.
+Littoral, also known as Atacama, (Note: Departamento del Litoral; Departamento de Atacama.) was a department of Bolivia.
+The term is also used to describe the Bolivian coast in the Atacama Desert included in the country's territory from its inception in 1825 until 1879, when it was lost to Chile.

-Background
+History

 The Atacama Desert and the Puna in 1830.

 When Bolivia emerged in 1825 as an independent state, these territories were part of the Bolivian Potosí Department.
 During the government of Andrés de Santa Cruz, the territories were established as the Department of the Litoral.

 The main towns on the Pacific coast, from north to south, were Tocopilla, Cobija, Mejillones and Antofagasta.

 The port of Paposo was taken from the colony as the capital of the coast Atacameño.
 After it consolidated its independence, Chile executed various acts of sovereignty on the northern desert coast.
 It established its territory throughout the coast to the mouth of the River Loa, forming a border with Peru.
 Chile would have expanded more, but this was prevented by Bolivia establishing the city of Cobija.